 Existing law requires each public school to collect data on the discipline of pupils.
-(NRS 392.462) Section 4.5 of this bill requires such data collection to occur
+(NRS 392.462) Section 4.5 of this bill requires such data collection to occur quarterly.

-- quarterly.
 Section 4.5 also requires the data collection to include data on: (1) the implementation of a plan for progressive discipline; (2) the training that teachers and administrators have received regarding the plan; (3) the number of staff positions in the school that are vacant; (4) the average class size for each grade in the school; and (5) the ratio of pupils to school counselors, psychologists and social workers.
-Section 4.5 additionally requires the principal of each school to, before August 1 of each year, report the data to: (1) the board of trustees of the school district; (2) the Joint Interim Standing Committee on Education; (3) the - Superintendent of Public Instruction; and (4) the Department of Education.
+Section 4.5 additionally requires the principal of each school district; (2) the Joint Interim Standing Committee on Education; (3) the Superintendent of Public Instruction; and (4) the Department of Education.